The APCO Framework

-The 5IQ exercise will assess the extent of consensus or discord when comparing the national guidelines currently available throughout Asia Pacific.
+The 5IQ exercise assessed the extent of consensus or discord when comparing the national guidelines currently available throughout the Asia Pacific region.

-The Framework will be informed by similar initiatives developed by the International Osteoporosis Foundation (IOF) and European Society for Clinical and Economic Aspects of Osteoporosis (ESCEO).
+The Framework was informed by similar initiatives developed by the International Osteoporosis Foundation (IOF) and European Society for Clinical and Economic Aspects of Osteoporosis (ESCEO).

-The Delphi technique (a structured communication technique using a systematic, interactive forecasting method reliant upon an expert panel) will be employed to achieve APCO member consensus for the development of clinical standards of care.3
+The Delphi technique (a structured communication technique using a systematic, interactive forecasting method reliant upon an expert panel) was employed to achieve APCO member consensus for the development of clinical standards of care.3

-Development of the APCO Framework will offer APCO members the opportunity to invite their clinical peers to perform ‘pathfinder baseline audits’ of adherence to the Framework’s standards of care within their respective hospitals, enabling the establishment of baseline levels of adherence within the standards proposed by the Framework region-wide.
+Development of The APCO Framework offers APCO members the opportunity to invite their clinical peers to perform ‘pathfinder baseline audits’ of adherence to the Framework’s standards of care within their respective hospitals, enabling the establishment of baseline levels of adherence within the standards proposed by the Framework, region-wide.

 APCO members could also utilise their pathfinder audit results to encourage their respective national guidelines development groups to incorporate the standards of care advocated in the Framework, into new or revised national osteoporosis guidelines.3

 Chandran, M., Mitchell, P.J., Amphansap, T. et al. Development of the Asia Pacific Consortium on Osteoporosis (APCO) Framework: clinical standards of care for the screening, diagnosis, and management of osteoporosis in the Asia-Pacific region.
 Osteoporos Int (2021). https://doi.org/10.1007/s00198-020-05742-0